dexmcmillan/frenzbanz/README.md

 # Headbanz

-## A version of headbanz to facilitate playing over video chat.
+A version of headbanz to facilitate playing over video chat.

+### To-do
+* Categorize words and allow players to choose categories to include.
+* Allow players to add their own words.
+* Allow players to specify how many points wins the game.

+### Maybe-do

+# Vue Commands:

 ## Project setup
 ```